Here is El-Malty's interview with Middlesex Website:

 What made you want to study your course?

-When I was young I used to hear stories about hackers and how much damage they cause.
-I wanted to be able to play my part in helping organisations protect themselves against these individuals.
 A number of large and high profile companies such as Sony, Facebook and RSA (Royal Sun Alliance) have been victims of hacking.
 When these companies were impacted it came as a shock to all and generated extensive media coverage.Nobody knows who will be the next target so organisations now take Information Security very seriously as hacking can pose a serious threat to their very existence.
-Considerable changes to legislation mean companies are now legally obligated to comply with certain standards of Infor¬ma¬tion Security which has also meant greater emphasis has been placed on its importance.

 What did you enjoy most about your course?